Sustainable Development Zones

 Politas has been helping host countries benefit from refugees and internal migrants through the use of sustainable development zones (SDZs).

 As special-status areas, SDZs have the power to address the major legal, regulatory, and administrative barriers to inclusive economic growth.
-These are reforms that couldn’t happen otherwise due to political pressure, bureaucracy, and other significant complications that vary according to the region.
+These are reforms that can’t happen nationwide yet due to political pressure, bureaucracy, and other significant complications that vary according to the region.
 SDZs help countries address multiple challenges at once, from responding to forcibly displaced populations to rapid urbanization and informality.

-Politas is currently carrying out a project in Ethiopia under the support of UN Habitat alongside partners Kilian Klienschmidt and Joachim Rücker, with the support and cooperation of European governments and host countries in Libya, Ethiopia, and other locations.
+Politas is currently carrying out a project in Ethiopia under the support of UN Habitat alongside partners Kilian Klienschmidt and Joachim Rücker.
+Our efforts are also broadly supported by the German government and other public and private stakeholders.

 Refugee Cities and Similar Policies in Jordan

-In 2016, Jordan formed a trade agreement with the European Union (EU) to attract EU-oriented investors to Jordan’s SEZs who would employ both Syrians and Jordanians.
+As one example, in 2016, Jordan formed a trade agreement with the European Union (EU) to attract EU-oriented investors to Jordan’s SEZs who would employ both Syrians and Jordanians.
 The agreement grants manufacturers in eighteen of Jordan’s industrial zones access to the European common market if at least 15% of their employees are Syrian refugees.
-It covers fifty-two product groups and will last for ten years.

 Forging a New Path Through Sustainable Development Zones